Multilingual Interfaces Drive Growth, Says Research

 With local language capabilities, employees and customers can fully understand and interact with systems and software, improving their ability to use a product and learn its functionalities.
-“Only if all buttons, menu lists, commands, messages and notifications are clear, will your customers be able recognize all advantages of using your application,” said Dorota Pawlak , owner of DP Translation Services, which localizes software for Polish market.
+“Only if all buttons, menu lists, commands, messages and notifications are clear, will your customers be able recognize all advantages of using your application,” said Dorota Pawlak , owner of DP Translation Services.
 “Localization … ensures readability and preserves the original functionality to help your users understand your product, which in turn ensures better customer experience.”
 This lowers unnecessary queries to customer service reps, lowering support costs and freeing money for other activities.

 People are more precise on their native language

 English is essential to advance in sectors like technology and finance, but English as it is spoken in business is not the same as how it is spoken naturally and has serious limitations.
 “Phonetically, [business English] has almost nothing to do with American or UK English.
 They say it is ‘BBC English,’ but actually it is not.
 It is a phonetically simplified English that uses UK English grammar,” said Salvatore Sanfilippo, an Italian computer programmer with a U.S. cloud services firm.
 While this allows people from around the world to communicate easily, it has nothing to do with the real English spoken in UK, US, Canada, and other countries where English is a native language,” says Sanfilippo.